-Polypharmacy involving CNS-active drugs leads to increased risk for impaired cognition, fall-related injury, and death.^{58,59,60} This risk is especially high among older adults on opioids, for whom the use of CNS-active medications such as benzodiazepines, Z-drugs, gabapentinoids, and skeletal muscle relaxants add additional risk.
-The combination of opioids with benzodiazepines (increased risk of overdose) or gabapentinoids (increased risk of respiratory depression and death) may be inappropriate due to established risks.^{61,62} Evidence suggests comprehensive medication review is a key strategy in limiting inappropriate polypharmacy and exposure to drug-related adverse effects in this population.^{63,64,65,66,67,68,69}
+Polypharmacy involving central nervous system (CNS)-active drugs leads to increased risk for impaired cognition, fall-related injury, and death. ^{52,53,54} This risk is especially high amongst older adults on opioids, for whom the use of CNS-active medications such as benzodiazepines, BZRAs, gabapentinoids, and skeletal muscle relaxants add additional risk. ^{55,56} The combination of opioids with benzodiazepines (increased risk of overdose) or gabapentinoids (increased risk of respiratory depression and death) may be inappropriate due to established risks.
+Evidence suggests comprehensive medication review is a key strategy in limiting inappropriate polypharmacy and exposure to drug-related adverse effects in this population. ^{57,58,59,60,61,62,63}

-Despite these concerns, polypharmacy remains high among older adults, with approximately 36% of community-dwelling older adults using at least five prescription medications and 15% being at risk for a major drug-drug interaction.70 In a community-dwelling Medicare population, 13.9% of older adults with dementia met the criterion for CNS-active polypharmacy (defined as exposure to \geq 3 medications for longer than 30 consecutive days from the following drug classes: antidepressants, antipsychotics, antiepileptics, benzodiazepines, nonbenzodiazepine receptor agonist hypnotics and opioids).71
+Despite these concerns, polypharmacy remains high amongst older adults, with approximately 36% of community-dwelling older adults using at least five prescription medications and 15% being at risk for a major drug-drug interaction.64 In a community-dwelling Medicare population, 13.9% of older adults with dementia met the criterion for CNS-active polypharmacy (defined as exposure to ≥3 medications for longer than 30 consecutive days from the following drug classes: antidepressants, antipsychotics, antiepileptics, benzodiazepines, nonbenzodiazepine receptor agonist hypnotics and opioids).65

 Polypharmacy may be an even greater concern in the inpatient setting.
-One study found that, on average, hospitalized older adults who were discharged to skilled nursing facilities were prescribed 14 medications, 40% of which are associated with geriatric syndromes, such as cognitive impairment, delirium, falls, reduced appetite or weight loss, urinary incontinence and depression.72
+One study found that, on average, hospitalized older adults who were discharged to skilled nursing facilities were prescribed 14 medications, 40% of which are associated with geriatric syndromes, such as cognitive impairment, delirium, falls, reduced appetite or weight loss, urinary incontinence and depression.66

 Co-prescribing of opioids with CNS-active medications is increasing among older adults in the US.
-Coprescribing of opioids and opioid potentiators, such as benzodiazepines, Z-drugs and gabapentinoids, among US adults \geq 65 years increased from 29.6 per 1,000 people in 2007-2008 to 35.8 per 1,000 people in 2017-2018.73 The most common type of co-prescribing across all age groups in 2007-2008 was an opioid and benzodiazepine, but this was replaced with an opioid and gabapentinoid combination by 2017-2018.
-A Canadian population-based study found that, among those who received opioid prescriptions, 24% also received concurrent prescriptions for a benzodiazepine or Z-drugs.74 Higher coprescribing occurred in patients \geq 65.
-Among a population of US veterans with Alzheimer's disease and related dementias and severe pain, one in three have an increased likelihood for a potentially inappropriate CNS-acting medication and/or opioids.75 Another study in the Veterans Health Administration population found that 77% of veterans who received chronic opioid therapy also received psychotropics.76 An analysis of data from the 2015 National Ambulatory Medical Care Survey found that 40% of medical encounters that involved a gabapentinoid also had an opioid co-prescription, and predictors for this included age, peaking at age 55-64 years.77
+Co-prescribing of opioids and opioid potentiators, such as benzodiazepines, BZRAs and gabapentinoids, among US adults ≥65 years increased from 29.6 per 1,000 people in 2007-2008 to 35.8 per 1,000 people in 2017-2018.67 The most common type of co-prescribing across all age groups in 2007-2008 was an opioid and benzodiazepine, but this was replaced with an opioid and gabapentinoid combination by 2017-2018.
+A Canadian population-based study found that, among those who received opioid prescriptions, 24% also received concurrent prescriptions for a benzodiazepine or BZRA.68 Higher co-prescribing occurred in those patients older than 65.
+Amongst a population of US veterans with Alzheimer's disease and related dementias and severe pain, one in three have an increased likelihood for a potentially inappropriate CNS-acting medication and/or opioids.69 Another study in the Veterans Health Administration population found that 77% of veterans who received chronic opioid therapy also received psychotropics.70 An analysis of data from the 2015 National Ambulatory Medical Care Survey found that 40% of medical encounters that involved a gabapentinoid also had an opioid co-prescription, and predictors for this included age, peaking at age 55-64 years.71

-A study of Medicare recipients insured by UnitedHealthcare found that the same provider, generally a primary care provider, prescribed 60% of concurrent use of opioids with other CNS-active medications (benzodiazepines, Z-drugs, muscle relaxants, gabapentinoids or antipsychotics) among older adults.
-In addition, concurrent use with \geq 2 CNS-active medications increased the likelihood of falls/fractures by 18% and three or more ER visits by 21%.78
+A study of Medicare recipients insured by UnitedHealthcare found that the same provider, generally a primary care provider, prescribed 60% of concurrent use of opioids with other CNS-active medications (benzodiazepines, BZRAs, muscle relaxants, gabapentinoids or antipsychotics) among older adults.
+In addition, concurrent use with ≥2 CNS-active medications increased the likelihood of falls/fractures by 18% and three or more ER visits by 21%.72